Scientific Name

 How to Grow and Care

-Hydrangeas prefer a sunny or semi-shaded position in a cool area of the garden with shelter from cold, drying winds.
+Hydrangeas prefer a sunny or semi-shaded position in a cool garden area with shelter from cold, drying winds.
 For this reason, they are especially useful for brightening up shaded borders and make a lovely feature in the dappled shade of woodland gardens.
-Try to avoid hot, sunny areas and east-facing spots where colds winds can damage the spring growth.
+Avoid hot, sunny areas and east-facing spots where cold winds can damage the spring growth.

-Grow Hydrangea plants in any rich fertile, moist soil.
-It's a good idea to work in some well-rotted manure or compost before planting Hydrangeas.
-They will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for them for the coming growing season.
-On light soils, it is a good idea to feed Hydrangeas with an ericaceous fertilizer.
+Grow Hydrangea plants in any rich, fertile, moist soil.
+Working in some well-rotted manure or compost is a good idea before planting Hydrangeas.
+They will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for the coming growing season.
+It is a good idea to feed Hydrangeas on light soils with an ericaceous fertilizer.
 See more at How to Grow and Care for Hydrangeas.

 Links